-In this workshop, we’ll explore the SDG 2 – ‘End hunger, achieve food security and improved nutrition and promote sustainable agriculture‘.
-Take a step into learning about how hunger & malnutrition exists around the world.
+In this workshop, we’ll explore the SDG 5 – ‘Achieve gender equality and empower all women and girls‘.
+Take a step into learning about how gender inequality exists around the world.

 Use your Scratch superpowers to make a difference

-Kids will code up an interactive Donut Catch Game which can be used to highlight themes like food scarity around the world.
-Play this game with your friends to spread awareness of this global issue & share with them what is happening in our world today.
+Kids will code up an interactive character roleplay game highlighting the different education & job opportunities for women across different cultures around the world.
+Play this game with your friends to spread awareness of this disparity of opportunities & share with them what is happening in our world today.

 As you build your own Game for Good, learn more advanced Scratch programming concepts to design games that are fun, engaging and able to create a meaningful impact.